XRaise blog

 RiskWhat it creates

-Confluence works best when the whole team agrees on structure, ownership, and where documentation should live.
+Confluence works best when the whole company agrees on structure, ownership, and where documentation should live.

 Who should choose Confluence